AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/General purpose instance families.md

 -   Supports encrypted computing based on Intel® Software Guard Extensions \(SGX\) and up to 256 GiB encrypted memory to protect the confidentiality and integrity of essential code and data from malware attacks.
 -   Supports SGX technology applicable to virtual machines and allows you to select instance types that suit your needs.
--   Implements trusted boot based on TCM or TPM chips.
-During a trusted boot, all modules in the boot chain from the underlying hardware to the guest OS are measured and verified.
+-   Implements trusted boots based on TCM or TPM chips.
+During a trusted boot, each module in the boot chain from the underlying hardware to the guest OS is measured and verified.
 -   Offloads a large number of virtualization features to dedicated hardware with the use of the third-generation SHENLONG architecture to provide predictable and consistent ultra-high performance and reduce virtualization overheads.
 -   Compute:
     -   Offers a CPU-to-memory ratio of 1: 4.
 About 50% of memory is encrypted.
-    -   Uses the third-generation Intel® Xeon® scalable processors \(Ice Lake\) that deliver a base frequency of 2.7 GHz and an all-core turbo frequency of 3.5 GHz for consistent computing performance.
+    -   Uses the third-generation Intel® Xeon® Scalable processors \(Ice Lake\) that deliver a base frequency of 2.7 GHz and an all-core turbo frequency of 3.5 GHz for consistent computing performance.
     -   Allows you to enable or disable Hyper-Threading.
 -   Storage:
     -   Is an instance family in which all instances are I/O optimized.